web-extend/web-extend/docs/guide/browser.md

 ## Extension API Compatibility

-One thing that's important to note is that WebExtend won't deal with the compatibility of Extension API for now, so you need to do it yourself.
+One thing that's important to note is that WebExtend won't deal with the compatibility of Extension APIs for now, so you need to do it yourself.

 Extension API documents are as follows.